jarijokinen/simple_resource/README.md

 ### Creating own form builder

-Put your own form builder into the app/views/simple_resource/_foo_form.html.erb:
+Put your form builder into the app/views/simple_resource/builders/_my_builder.html.erb:

     <form>
       <% fields.each do |field| %>